telegram-bot-rb/telegram-bot/README.md

 end
 ```

-There is context for testing bot controller in the way similar to Rails controller tests.
+There is a context for testing bot controller in the way similar to Rails controller tests.
-It's supposed to be low-level alternative for request specs.
+It's supposed to be a low-level alternative for request specs.
 Among the differencies is
-that controller tests use single controller instance for all dispatches in single exaple,
+that controller tests use a single controller instance for all dispatches in a specific example,
 session is stubbed (does not use configured store engine), and update is not serialized
-so it support mocks.
-This can be useful for unit testing, but should not be considered as
+so it also supports mocks.
+This can be useful for unit testing, but should not be used as
-default way to test bot.
+the default way to test the bot.

 ```ruby
 require 'telegram/bot/updates_controller/rspec_helpers'